wietsedv/docker-calibre-server/README.md

 Automatically updating Docker image for `calibre-server`.
 The image contains a minimal [Calibre](https://calibre-ebook.com/) installation and starts a Calibre server.

 **Note:** This image is unofficial and not affiliated with Calibre.

-The image on Docker Hub will automatically be rebuild on every new release of Calibre (may take up to 24 hours).
-If you're not sure whether this still holds (because last commit was 2 years ago or something like that), you can check whether the current `CALIBRE_RELEASE` argument in the [`Dockerfile`](https://hub.docker.com/r/wietsedv/calibre-server/dockerfile) on the Docker Hub still matches the [latest Calibre release](https://github.com/kovidgoyal/calibre/releases).

 ## Usage